 Some of the best food in town comes from small, blink-and-you-missed-it eateries.
 Burger Boy is one of those.
 Everything is cooked to order, and you can double your burger for just a little more cash.
-Try the Bates Special -- it's not "Psycho" like the movie.
-The bread is toasted, buttery and some of the best in town for those who think the bun is overlooked in the judging of burgers.Continue to 5 of 8 below.
+Try the Bates Special; the bread is toasted, buttery one of the best in town, especially if you're someone who thinks that bun quality is often overlooked when judging burgers.

 Chester's has hot burgers and lots of cold beer, including dozens of imports.
 Try the onion rings to go with your cheeseburger; they are delicious and not at all greasy and the green chili sauce is fantastic if you want to add spice to your burger.
 The atmosphere is laid-back and everything is self-service.

 This hybrid restaurant is also a bar and a live music venue, but you can eat your burger in a separate room if the band is not to your liking.
 Get a small burger or go for the half-pound version if you have a bigger appetite.
 Cheese lovers will love Sam's extra gooey cheeseburgers.